VoxelSlime/AircatArchives/README.md

-Also There are other servers (5) in total to be archived but they're currently not found Send screenshots of all channels and send all videos Here
+Also there are other servers (5) in total to be archived but they're currently not found Send screenshots of all channels and send all videos here